AllanDeMauro/AllanMauroPublicRemoteRepo1/README.md

 # AllanMauroPublicRemoteRepo1
-this is a repo for me to learn the ways of git
+this is a repo for me to learn the ways of git, I have now edited the readme file!